naman03malhotra/senti/README.md

 # Senti App

-With Senti you can search any hashtag on twitter which are retweeted at least once and analyze its sentiment (positive, negative or neutral).
+Senti helps you analyze what your consumers think about your brand.
+It searches for given hashtag and analyze its sentiment.

   > Default hashtag is #custserv